 *Chocolate note: I used Trader Joe’s enormous Belgian dark chocolate bar to make these (54% cacao mass).

-**Potential tapioca starch substitutions: I think arrowroot starch or cornstarch might work just as wel, but haven't tried, so please let a comment if you do!
+**Potential tapioca starch substitutions: I think arrowroot starch or cornstarch might work just as well, but haven’t tried, so please let a comment if you do!

 ***How to warm eggs to room temperature quickly: If you forget to pull these out of the fridge before you’re ready to bake cookies (cough, me), just put your eggs in a bowl and pour hot water over them.
 If you do this when you start preparing the ingredients, the eggs should reach room temperature by the time you need them.